JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 * Use Cases:

-Public-facing applications: Any app designed for general users (e.g., a photo editing app that integrates with Google Photos, a task manager that syncs with Google Calendar).
+Public-facing applications: Any app designed for general users (e.g., a picture editing app that integrates with Google Photos, a task manager that syncs with Google Calendar).

 Third-party integrations: When your app needs to interact with users outside of your direct organization.